NN41/dqn/README.md

 conda env create -f environment.yml conda activate dqn
 ```
+Note: you might need to manually put the pong.bin file in the correct directory.

 ### 2. Running a Single Training Loop
 To run a single training loop with the default hyperparameters: